Catalyn45/TermTris/README.md

 # TermTris

 Simple tetris game that can be played entirely in the terminal.
+See `config.go` for tweaks.

 # Images